pingswept/me30-website/content/logistics/projects.md

 # Projects 4 and 5
 ### Build an intrepid robot that traverses an obstacle course and delivers freight

 Projects 4 and 5 are, in a sense, one mega-project.
-In the first part, you and your team build a robot.
-In the second part, you and your team modify it to traverse an obstacle course and deliver a payload.
+In the first part, P4, you and your team build a robot.
+In the second part, P5, you and your team modify it to traverse an obstacle course and deliver a payload.

+### Requirements for project 5
+### Build something that traverses or climbs over the maze by Thursday, December 15, high noon

+Your robot, which you have constructed for P4, must complete two tasks:

+ 1. It must EITHER travel through the maze (shown below) or scale the ramp, cross the roof of the maze, and drive down the ramp on the far side.
+ 2. After completing the first challenge, your robot must visit the freight terminal, where it will be given a payload.
+Your robot will then deliver the payload to the drop zone.
+Once one of your team members has received the payload in the drop zone, your team has completed the challenge.

+### Characteristics of the maze

+If your robot traversed the hallway and doorway of P4, it will fit through the maze.
+However, the maze has a roof on it, and you can't see inside.
+To spice things up a little, the maze has two movable walls.
+One of the walls will be at location A or B. The other wall will be at location C or D. You will not know which location the movable walls are in.
+This means you will need to add some kind of sensor system to your robot.
+You might consider using ultrasonic distance sensors, optical sensors, pushbuttons bumpers, or a webcam to navigate the maze.

+If sensors are not that interesting to you, you can instead choose to drive over the maze.
+This will likely require that you upgrade your robot to be able to drive up and down ramps, which is a non-trivial challenge.

 ![](/img/maze-top-view.jpg)